Chart Color Schemes

 Mawson Lakes - Globe Derby Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mawson Lakes-Globe Derby Park has a high cultural diversity, with 42.7% of its population born overseas and 42.6% speaking a language other than English at home.
-Christianity is the predominant religion in Mawson Lakes-Globe Derby Park, accounting for 37.0% of people.
-However, the most notable overrepresentation is seen in the 'Other' category, comprising 4.2% compared to the regional average of 2.8%.
+Mawson Lakes - Globe Derby Park has a high level of cultural diversity, with 42.7% of its population born overseas and 42.6% speaking a language other than English at home.
+The predominant religion is Christianity, comprising 37.0% of the population.
+However, there's an overrepresentation in the 'Other' category, making up 4.2% compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity